 It's all about your willingness to make those adjustments and the care you put into making sure your platform is relevant and exciting for all your employees is another necessary step to success.

-Employee engagement is an ever-evolving area both within the world of business and within your own organisation, so it’s something that needs ongoing attention, measurement, adjustment and improvement.
+Employee engagement is an ever-evolving area both within the world of business and within your own organization, so it’s something that needs ongoing attention, measurement, adjustment and improvement.
 Ready to create a successful employee engagement program?
-In working with hundreds of different clients over the years, these are the best practices I’ve relied on to help create a successful employee engagement program:
+In working with hundreds of different clients over the years, these are the best practices and tips I’ve relied on to help create a successful employee engagement program:

 Starting with a clear goal or goals in mind for what you want to achieve means you’re focused on more than just ticking a box.
 Clear goals drive programs from inception to launch, and beyond.
 Without clear goals or genuine enthusiasm, you’ll have difficulty getting anywhere after launch.
 This leads me to my next point…